polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **When to Use**

-To define storage items in a runtime pallet.
+To define storage items in a FRAME pallet.
 A storage item definition includes:

 - its data type, being one of: